-Test Tip Tuesday: Raise the Bed?
+Test Tip Tuesday: Privacy Curtain

 Imagine…you go to work tomorrow, it’s a regular day on the job.
 You are caring for a completely dependent, cognitively impaired patient who has been in the facility for over 10 years.
 She cannot walk, talk or care for herself.
 She is totally dependent on you and your team.
 You clock in and begin your daily routine when suddenly, your patient begins to give birth.
 Join me as I discuss this case.